Phonograph cylinder

 Phonograph cylinders (also referred to as Edison cylinders after their creator Thomas Edison) are the earliest commercial medium for recording and reproducing sound.
-Known simply as "records" in their heyday (c.
-1896–1916), a name since passed to their disc-shaped successors, these hollow cylindrical objects have an audio recording engraved on the outside surface which can be reproduced when they are played on a mechanical cylinder phonograph.
+Known simply as records in their heyday (c.
+1896–1916), a name since passed to phonograph records, these hollow cylindrical objects have an audio recording engraved on the outside surface which can be reproduced when they are played on a mechanical cylinder phonograph.
 The first cylinders were wrapped with tin foil but the improved version made of wax was created a decade later, after which they were commercialized.
 In the 1910s, the competing disc record system triumphed in the marketplace to become the dominant commercial audio medium.

 Early development

 In December 1877, Thomas Edison and his team invented the phonograph using a thin sheet of tin foil wrapped around a hand-cranked, grooved metal cylinder.
 Tin foil was not a practical recording medium for either commercial or artistic purposes, and the crude hand-cranked phonograph was only marketed as a novelty, to little or no profit.
 Edison moved on to developing a practical incandescent electric light, and the next improvements to sound recording technology were made by others.

 Following seven years of research and experimentation at their Volta Laboratory, Charles Sumner Tainter, Alexander Graham Bell, and Chichester Bell introduced wax as the recording medium, and engraving, rather than indenting, as the recording method.
-In 1887, their "Graphophone" system was being put to the test of practical use by official reporters of the US Congress, with commercial units later being produced by the Dictaphone Corporation.
+In 1887, their Graphophone system was being put to the test of practical use by official reporters of the US Congress, with commercial units later being produced by the Dictaphone Corporation.
 After this system was demonstrated to Edison's representatives, Edison quickly resumed work on the phonograph.
 He settled on a thicker all-wax cylinder, the surface of which could be repeatedly shaved down for reuse.
-Both the Graphophone and Edison's "Perfected Phonograph" were commercialized in 1888.
+Both the Graphophone and Edison's Perfected Phonograph were commercialized in 1888.
 Eventually, a patent-sharing agreement was signed, and the wax-coated cardboard tubes were abandoned in favor of Edison's all-wax cylinders as an interchangeable standard format.

-Beginning in 1889, prerecorded wax cylinders were marketed.
-These have professionally made recordings of songs, instrumental music or humorous monologues in their grooves.
+Prerecorded wax cylinders were marketed beginning in 1889 and had professionally-made recordings of music or humorous monologues in their grooves.
 At first, the only customers for them were proprietors of nickelodeons—the first jukeboxes—installed in arcades and taverns, but within a few years, private owners of phonographs were increasingly buying them for home use.
-Unlike later, shorter-playing high-speed cylinders, early cylinder recordings were usually cut at a speed of about 120 rpm and can play for as long as three minutes.
+Unlike later, shorter-playing, high-speed cylinders, early cylinder recordings were usually cut at a speed of 120 rpm and could play for as long as three minutes.
 They were made of a relatively soft wax formulation and would wear out after they were played a few dozen times.
 The buyer could then use a mechanism which left their surfaces shaved smooth so new recordings could be made on them.